 Envestnet empowers financial advisors at broker-dealers, banks, and RIAs with all the tools they require to deliver holistic wealth management to their end clients.
 In addition, the firm provides advisors with practice management support so that they can grow their practices and operate more efficiently.
-At the end of 2016, Envestnet's platform assets grew to over \$1 trillion in more than 6 million accounts overseen by more than 54,000 advisors.
+At the end of 2017, Envestnet's platform assets grew to approximately \$1.4 trillion in nearly 7 million accounts overseen by nearly 60 thousand advisors.